Uplink036/ClusteringGalaxies/README.md

 You also need the galaxy zoo dataset, which can be found [here](https://www.kaggle.com/competitions/galaxy-zoo-the-galaxy-challenge).

 ### Unzip image data

+Note, we have not included the image data in the repo, as it is too large.
+You need to download it from the kaggle link above.
+If you do we recommend you make it into smaller chunks, as it is a lot of data.
+For our rapport we only used 3578 pictures.

 ## Build
 Install python pacakges using (in root)